How to protect yourself, your rights under the law, and the risks associated with secondhand smoke

 Toolkits from the U.S. Department of Housing and Urban Development

-Requires most indoor workplaces and public places to be smoke-free, including:
+Requires most indoor workplaces and public places to be smoke- and vapor-free, including:

 Indoor sports arenas and auditoriums.